JSON ↔ CSV Converter

 CSV (Comma-Separated Values) is a plain-text table format where each line is a record and fields are separated by commas.
 TSV is the tab-delimited variant.
 Excel can open and export both formats, but .xlsx itself is a binary workbook format.
 This tool works with plain-text CSV/TSV, not .xlsx files.
 Historically, CSV had no single strict standard.
 In 2005, RFC 4180 defined common rules: fields are comma-separated, fields with special characters are wrapped in double quotes, and quotes inside quoted fields are escaped as two double quotes.
 Different apps still implement CSV with small differences, which is why import/export issues are common.

 Not fully.
 During JSON → CSV, nested objects/arrays are serialized with JSON.stringify into cell text.
 During CSV → JSON, those values remain strings and are not auto-parsed back to objects.
-If you need structural fidelity, flatten JSON before conversion.
+This page does not create or read dot-path, bracket-path, or double-underscore columns.
+If you need structural fidelity, flatten JSON before conversion with a dedicated flattening workflow.

-Yes.
-When you copy a cell range from Excel and paste it into the CSV editor, the data is usually tab-delimited.
-Auto detection identifies it as TSV and converts correctly.
-If you want a comma-delimited .csv download, switch delimiter to comma before downloading.
+Yes, for copied cell text.
+When you copy a cell range from Excel or Google Sheets and paste it into the CSV editor, the data is usually tab-delimited.
+Auto detection identifies most TSV pastes correctly.
+This tool does not parse .xlsx workbooks, formulas, sheet tabs, or formatting.
+If you want a .tsv filename, choose Tab manually before downloading.

 The tool follows RFC 4180: if a field contains a delimiter, newline, or double-quote character, the entire field is wrapped in double quotes; quotes inside the field are escaped as two consecutive double quotes ("").
 Parsing and output generation both follow this rule.
 If input contains an unclosed quote mark, you will see the "Unclosed quote in CSV input" error.